25 Countries Where You Shouldn’t Drink the Tap Water

 Cuba’s water crisis can be traced back to the fact that its infrastructure system is old.
 According to researchers at the University of Miami, the structures were installed before the Cuban Revolution in 1959—and little has been done to improve them since.
 “The river is receiving all of the sewage and river water infiltrates into the aquifer, putting the drinking water at risk,” Professor Helena Solo-Gabriele told the University of Miami.

 Ever since Hurricane Maria ravaged Puerto Rico, citizens have been struggling to return to a normal way of life.
 One of their many problems is the drinking water, now contaminated with urine, hazardous waste, and runoff.
 Months after the hurricane, Puerto Ricans are still fighting for access to clean water; as the electricity has yet to be restored, the water systems remain offline.

 Taiwan’s water situation isn’t much better than that of their Chinese neighbors.
 In certain areas of Taiwan like Kaohsiung, the water contains trace amounts of arsenic that can lead to severe health problems down the line.
 In big cities like Taipei, restaurants will usually process the water to make it safe for consumption, and most households will boil it to rid of contaminants.
-And for more amazing facts about the wider world, check out the 20 Country Names You’re Mispronouncing.

 For Americans, Costa Rica is closely associated with eco-friendly resorts and water so pure it looks like glass.
 However, stray from the resort towns and highly-populated areas and you’ll find that the water situation isn’t so crystal clear.
 Bodies of water in Costa Rica are often polluted by toxic industrial waste that hurt both the drinking water and agricultural life.
 However, as long as you aren’t traveling to remote areas of the country, you should be fine.